JcDenis/gh2da/README.md

 # README

-> Update DA repository contributions from github repository
+> Update DotAddict (DA) repository contributions from github repository

 These workflows allow you to update your Dotclear modules (plugins or themes) from your github modules repositories to your Dotaddict repository account.